frangio/solidity-vectors/README.md

 # $\vec{v}$.sol

-**A vector data type with 32 8-bit components and basic vectorized operations.**
+**A vector data type with 32 components 8 bits each and basic vectorized operations.**

 *May contain bugs.
 Use at your own risk.*